 The degree of confidentiality or security class provides an additional level of security for access to archived records.
 It is used to prevent the disclosure of documents to unauthorized persons.
 The administrator can define security class on the level of documents and can specify which security classes each user (or group) is allowed to view.
-In the basic settings, all document types are accessible to all users (degree of confidentiality is O).
+In the basic settings, all document types are accessible to all users (degree of confidentiality is 0).
 As in the case of access rights, the security class is inherited from the top down within the hierarchy.
 If an entity in the hierarchy has an explicitly defined security class, the explicit value overrides the inherited one.

-The following rules exist for defining confidentiality:
+The following rules exist for defining security class:

-- The highest security class a user can set for an entity is equal to the calculated effective security class. - For a given entity, a user can only set a security class lower or equal to the security class of the parent entity.
-If a security class has not been defined for the parent entity, the user can enter a security class for this entity that is equal to or lower than user's effective security class. - When the security class is raised, it is also raised for all child entities with the same security class as the entity whose security class has been raised. - When the security class is lowered, it is also lowered for all child entities with a greater security class than the entity whose security class is greater than that set by the user.
+- The highest security class a user can set for an entity is equal to the calculated effective security class. - For a given entity, a user can only set a security class higher or equal to the security class of the parent entity.
+If a security class has not been defined for the parent entity, the user can enter a security class for this entity that is equal to or lower than user's effective security class. - When the security class is raised, it is also raised for all child entities with the same or lower security class as the entity whose security class has been raised (this applies for explicitly set security classes as well as inherited). - When the security class is lowered, it is also lowered for all child entities with a greater inherited security class.

 Example 1: Let's refer to the hierarchy in the image Access - Effective Rights.
-Let's assume that a security class has not been explicitly defined for any of the entities (all entities have a degree of confidentiality of 0).
+Let's assume that a security class has not been explicitly defined for any of the entities.
 Let's set a security class of 2 (Restricted) for the class.
-Because of inheritance, the security class for all child entities is then set to 2.
+Because of inheritance, the security class for all child entities is then set to "Restricted".

-Example 2: We would like to raise the security class of the folders in the previous example to 3 (Confidential).
-Because the parent class has a security class of 2, we cannot raise the security class.
+Example 2: We would like to raise the security class of the folders in the previous example to "Unclassified".
+Because the parent class has a security class of "Restricted", we cannot raise the security class.